0x1eef/lockf.rb/README.md

 #### Procedural

+When more control over the lock and release process is required, the `lock`, `lock_nonblock`, and `release` methods can be used to acquire and release locks procedurally without a block.

-The next example creates an anonymous lock whose acquisition will not block.
-If the lock cannot be acquired, a subclass of SystemCallError will be raised:
+The following example is different from the last one in that it uses the procedural style, and rather than acquiring a blocking lock the acquire in this example is non-blocking.
+When the lock is found to block, a system-specific subclass of SystemCallError will be raised:

 ```ruby
 #!/usr/bin/env ruby